CaptEmulation/nitrogen-website/source/docs/concepts/overview.md

 ## Overview

-Nitrogen is a platform for connecting together devices into applications.
-It provides the device management, security and permissioning scheme, and application platform so that you can focus on building your application and not the infrastructure that surrounds it.
+Nitrogen connects devices together into applications.
+It provides the device management, security and permissioning, and application platform so that you can focus on building your application and not the infrastructure that surrounds it.

 ### Messaging Based